rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 ## Exercise 4

+### Importing public keys

 In this exercise, you will use the so-called “Web of Trust” to communicate with another user.

-Importing public keys

 1. Log into the system as user ying.